gooddata/gooddata-ruby/_posts/2014-01-19-test-driven-development.markdown

 end
 {% endhighlight %}

-We are externalizing only the metrics but you can hopefully see that it might make sense to do it for the model as well.
+In the above, we are externalizing only the metrics.
+You can see how it might make sense to externalize the model, as well.

-#Rinse repeat
+#Rinse, repeat

-If you have any experience with TDD you know that your tests have to run daily to have any effect.
-This has TBD :-)
+If you have any experience with test-driven development, you know that your tests must run daily to maintain integrity.
+This scheduling step is TBD :-)